framps/raspberryTools/README.md

 6. ssid found with iwlist scan?
 7. ssid conforms to IEEE 802.11?

-Sensitive information like external IPs, MAC addresses and keys in config files are masqueraded.
+Sensitive information like external IPs, MAC addresses, SSIDs and keys in config files are masqueraded.

 ### Sample output of script for ethernet